wainins/Online-Retail-Business-Intelligence/README.md

 ---

-## Python Libraries
+### Python Libraries

-The following Python libraries were used for data exploration and dataset conversion:
+The Python workflow used Pandas for initial dataset exploration and conversion from XLSX to TSV format.

 ```python
 import pandas as pd